github/codeql/docs/language/ql-training-rst/cpp/data-flow-cpp.rst

   Here, ``DMLOut`` and ``ExtOut`` are macros that expand to formatting calls.
 The format specifier is not constant, in the sense that the format argument is not a string literal.
 However, it is clearly one of two possible constants, both with the same number of format specifiers.

-  What we need is a way to determine whether the format argument is ever set to something that is, not constant.
+  What we need is a way to determine whether the format argument is ever set to something that is not constant.

 Data flow analysis
 ==================